highbyte/dotnet-6502/docs/systems/c64/libraries.md

 sprite whose Y is rewritten to its last line restarts there and shows its first row again on the next line.
-A DMA the second compare starts leaves sprite 0's first data byte to the CPU (its fetch is only two cycles on), so that byte reads $FF; a sprite 3-7 shown on the line its DMA starts, with an X beyond cycle 58, carries what its slot read while the DMA was off: $FF, the idle byte, $FF.
+A DMA the second compare starts leaves sprite 0's first data byte to the CPU (its fetch is only two cycles on), so that byte reads $FF; a sprite 3-7 shown on the line its DMA starts, with an X beyond cycle 58, carries what its slot read while the DMA was off: $FF, the idle byte, $FF, or in place of an $FF the byte of a VIC-II register access the CPU makes in that cycle of the slot.
 The SpriteEnable sample in the Avalonia and browser menus shows the enable timing, the $FF byte and the restart.
 Clearing the expand bit in cycle 15 of a